VegaProject/vega-contracts/CONTRIBUTING.md

 ## Questions

-For any further questions please leage a message for us in our Rocket Chat.
+For any further questions please leave a message for us in our Rocket Chat.